naveedabbas777/flutter/README.md

 # flutter
-it is for mobile application development subject
+it is for mobile application development with basic flutter